tc39/proposal-top-level-await/README.md

 This pattern is reminiscent of the classic pattern of wrapping all of your code in a self executing function `(fn(){}())`.
 This type of "magic" does not benefit new developers and creates excessive repeated code throughout the ecosystem.

-Another risk with the above pattern is that it makes the body of the function asynchronus.
+Another risk with the above pattern is that it makes the body of the function asynchronous.
 If people are utilizing this pattern throughout their graph there will no longer be a deterministic execution order.

-Another pattern that is begining to surface is exporting async function and awaiting the results of imports, which drasticly impacts our ability to do static analysis of the module graph.
+Another pattern that is beginning to surface is exporting async function and awaiting the results of imports, which drastically impacts our ability to do static analysis of the module graph.

 ```js
 export default async function (url) {